Kapeli/cheatset/README.md

     entry do
       command 'CMD-n'        # Optional
-      command 'CMD-N'        # Multiple commands are supported name 'Create window'   # A short name, can contain markdown notes 'Some notes'     # Optional longer explanation, can contain markdown end
+      command 'CMD-N'        # Multiple commands are supported name 'Create window'   # A short name, can contain Markdown or HTML notes 'Some notes'     # Optional longer explanation, can contain Markdown or HTML end
     entry do
       command 'CMD-w'